 Mongolia – 19th May (Day 12) – Sangiin Dalai Lake, and Hustai National Park (Part 2)

 Arriving at Bayan Nuur from Sangiin Dalai Lake it was immediately apparent that this lake was teaming with birdlife even though it was blowing a gale.
-Almost the first birds we picked up were a pair of stunning White-naped Crane on the far hillside with another pair closer in the reeds, we saw nine in all and had some very good views.
+Almost the first birds we picked up were a pair of stunning on the far hillside with another pair closer in the reeds, we saw nine in all and had some very good views.

-The rail soon showed to us all and was somewhat unremarkable being barely distinguished from our Western Water Rail both in plumage and in voice – it was once considered a subspecies of Western Water Rail.
+The rail soon showed to us all and was somewhat unremarkable being barely distinguished from our Western both in plumage and in voice – it was once considered a subspecies of Western Water Rail.

-Also here were Bearded Reedling of the race russicus which looked remarkably pallid, Yellow-browed Warbler, Pallas’s Warbler and Reed Warbler plus a male Japanese Sparrowhawk that regularly zipped through disturbing all the birds.
+Also here were Bearded Reedling of the race russicus which looked remarkably pallid, Yellow-browed Warbler, Pallas’s Warbler and plus a male Japanese Sparrowhawk that regularly zipped through disturbing all the birds.
 Way too soon it was time to head off and as we drove north we ran into a significant sand storm stirred by the strong winds.

 ET9I1961 2